Authoring-IF/Ink-Sample/README.md

 * The message reads either 'You have won' or 'You have lost', depending on how much it was disturbed by the player while the room was dark.
 * The act of reading the message ends the game.

-## Ink Version of Cloak of Darkness Game
+## The Ink Version

+Write something about Inkle/Ink/Inky...